 Again, Round 3 activities vary, and many schools do not do a skit.
 If your school doesn’t do one, this could be called the “Philanthropy Round," and in some cases house tours are during Round 3.
 If there is a skit, you will talk to two or three girls before watching some of the most talented members of each chapter put on a hilarious performance, often involving pop culture references and songs.
 This is a great chance to get to know the personality of each house, so you can gauge better where you’ll feel most comfortable.
 You’ll rank the sororities again at the end of the day, leaving you with only three houses.

-This round is the most serious, and you only talk to one girl for the entire time — a full hour at most schools.
+This round is the most serious, and you often only talk to one girl for the entire time — a full hour at most schools.
 While during every other round the girls dance, cheer and generally try to emphasize the fun aspects of their sororities, in pref round it’s all about the traditions, principles and values of each chapter.
 You’ll hear from the girls about what their sorority means to them, and see a ceremony that emphasizes the essence of each house.
 Often there is a presentation involving the seniors, and you learn a lot about the traditions of each chapter.
 At the end of the day you “pref” two or three sororities in order of where you’d most like to pledge, and you are matched up through a computer system to a house.